 c.
 Under Trigger Alert Based On section, select Consecutive breaches and from the drop-down list select Greater than enter a value of 3.

 d.
-Under Evaluation based on section, accept the defaults.
+Under Evaluation based on section, modify the Period value to 30 minutes.
 The rule will run every five minutes and return records that were created within the last thirty minutes from the current time.
 Setting the time period to a wider window accounts for the potential of data latency, and ensures the query returns data to avoid a false negative where the alert never fires.

 For the third and final step, you specify an Action Group, which ensures that the same actions are taken each time an alert is triggered and can be used for each rule you define.
 Configure a new action group with the following information:

 a.
 Select New action group and the Add action group pane appears.